ucdnetsoc/Code-Of-Conduct/README.md

 * Public or private harassment
 * Publishing others’ private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+#### If you say something that is found offensive, and you are called out on it, let’s:
+* Listen without interruption.
+* Believe what the person is saying & do not attempt to disqualify what they have to say.
+* Ask for tips / help with avoiding making the offense in the future.
+* Apologize and ask forgiveness.

 ## Scope
 This Code of Conduct applies within all UCD Netsoc spaces, and also applies when